 The Year of Getting to Know Us (Jimmy Fallon, Lucy Liu, Tom Arnold)

-IN 2012, TOGETHER WITH INGENIOUS MEDIA, APOLLO LAUNCHED THE INGENIOUS SENIOR FILM FUND, A DATA-DRIVEN INVESTMENT FUND USING SENIOR DEBT TO FINANCE INDEPENDENT FILMS WITH BUDGETS OVER $10M.
-THE FUND IS CURRENTLY ACTIVE.
+IN 2013, TOGETHER WITH INGENIOUS MEDIA, APOLLO DEVELOPED AND LAUNCHED THE INGENIOUS SENIOR FILM FUND, A DATA-DRIVEN FUND THAT FINANCES INDEPENDENT FILMS WITH BUDGETS OVER $10M.

 The Dressmaker (Kate Winslet) - director Jocelyn Moorhouse (Proof)